KopiasCsaba/PhantomAnimationFramework/README.md

 * The debug toolbar shows up
 * The background images ('#images img') are visible
 * All  the '.export'  is visible, you can move and resize them
+* When you press "RUN" that will play the animation, but remember it's speed has nothing to do with anything.
+  Your browser probably fires frame rendering around 60fps, but you have a fixed amount of animation steps, so it depends on how fast you will play back your frames.
+You can tweak the requestAnimationFrame hook if you want to slow it down.